wwcodeportland/about-us/README.md

 All of our events are listed on Meetup.
 RSVP!

 ###[Twitter - @wwcodeportland](http://twitter.com/wwcodeportland)
-Follow us on Twiiter!
-use our hashtag: #wwcodepdx
+Follow us and use our hashtag: #wwcodepdx